raspberrypilearning/get-started-pico-w/en/step_3.md

 <p style='border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;'>
 <span style="color: #0faeb0">Passwords</span> need to be kept securely and privately.
 In this step you will add your Wi-Fi password into your Python file.
 Make sure you don't share your file with anyone that you wouldn't want to tell your password to.</p>

-To connect to a WLAN, you will need to know your Service Set Identifier (SSID) and your Wi-Fi password.
+To connect to a Wi-Fi network, you will need to know your Service Set Identifier (SSID).
+This is the name of your Wi-Fi network.
+You will also need your Wi-Fi password.
 These can usually be found written on your wireless router, although you should have changed the default password to something unique.

 --- task ---

-In Thonny you can import the packages you will need to connect to your Wi-Fi network, read the onboard temperature sensor and light the onboard LED.
+In Thonny, import the packages you will need to connect to your Wi-Fi network, read the onboard temperature sensor and light the onboard LED.

 --- code ---
 ---